 During an 8 year period from 2006-2013 two-thirds of those killed by lightning were participating in some sort of outdoor activity.
 Many of the deaths occurred when people were actually trying to reach safety.
 Victims began scrambling for safety after it was too late or were waiting to see if conditions would improve.
 GET TO SAFETY AT THE FIRST SIGN OF A DEVELOPING STORM.

 No place outdoors is safe during a thunderstorm.
-If you hear thunder, lightning is close enough to strike you so move to a sturdy, enclosed shelter or a car with a metal roof.
+If you hear thunder, lightning is close enough to strike you, so move to a sturdy and enclosed shelter or a car with a metal roof.
 Once indoors, stay off of corded appliances that put you into direct contact with electricity.
 Avoid plumbing, doors, windows and concrete floors.

 Remember to bring in your pets during thunderstorms, they are just as vulnerable as people.

 In a worst case scenario, IF you are caught outside with no shelter within reach, immediately get off of elevated surfaces.
 Do not lie flat on the ground or sit beneath an isolated tree.
 Stay away from bodies of water and objects that conduct electricity.
 Don’t use a cliff or rocky overhang for shelter.
 Slightly safer options include sitting in a valley, ravine or low area.
 Caves can provide some safety only if you travel deep into them and avoid touching both the floor and ceiling at the same time.
 If on the water, only large boats with cabins and lightning protection systems are considered safe.

 The significant lightning threat extends 6-10 miles out from beneath a storm.
 Therefore, normal activities should not resume until 30 minutes after the storm has passed.